SudoHead/movie-classifier/README.md

 Then the TF-IDF algorithm is used to vectorize the transformed text, obtaining a feature vector that can be used to train the model.

-The base estimator used in this project is the logistic regression, which achieves the following results using a threshold value of 0.2:
+The base estimator used in this project is the logistic regression, which achieves the following results (micro average) using a threshold value of 0.2:

 | Precision | Recall | F1-score |
 |-----------|--------|----------|